 DESIGN ORGANISATION APPROVAL (NON-UK PRINCIPAL PLACE OF BUSINESS)

-Do I need a third country approval from the CAA to allow my designs to be installed on UK-registered aircraft after 29 March 2019?
+Do I need a third country approval from the CAA to allow my designs to be installed on UK-registered aircraft after the UK leaves the EU?

 No, a separate UK design organisation approval is not necessary.
 As part of our no-deal contingency planning, the CAA is finalising procedures for the proportionate validation of designs intended for installation on UK-registered aircraft which have been approved by a bilateral partner or other National Authorities.